 Every animal that is found and taken to a shelter or pound will be scanned for a microchip.
 If your details are correct, this will result in a speedy return home.
 If your details are incorrect, your pet may never find their way back home.
 If you are unsure which database your animal’s microchip is registered with, visit www.petaddress.com.au where you can enter in the microchip number and the site will tell you which database the microchip is registered to.
 If you do not have your animal’s microchip number, you will need to contact your vet clinic, as they will have the number recorded in your pet’s medical history.

 I have found a lost animal, what should I do?

-We also understand that you may be reluctant to call the council to collect the animal, as the pound can be distressing for the animal, but we would like you to consider the family looking for their pet and how distressed they are.
+We also understand that you may be reluctant to call the council to collect the animal, as the pound can be a frightening place for pets, but we would like you to consider the carer looking for their pet and how distressed they might be.

-In fact the animal’s best chance in getting back home is going to be through the council as owners will contact their local pounds and shelters in search of their beloved pet.
+In fact, the animal’s best chance of getting back home is through council as carers will contact their local pounds and shelters in search of their beloved pet.